• Our Faith

 Convenor: Norman Elliott

-BI-CULTURAL COMMITTEE
+BI-CULTURAL COMMITTEE Expand

-" With the tradition and teaching of the Church, we affirm 'that the right of the first occupants to land, and a social and political organisation which would allow them to preserve their cultural identity, while remaining open to others, must be guaranteed."
+With the tradition and teaching of the Church, we affirm 'that the right of the first occupants to land, and a social and political organisation which would allow them to preserve their cultural identity, while remaining open to others, must be guaranteed.

 New Zealand Catholic Bishops, 1989, quoting the Pontifical Council for Justice and Peace, The Church and Racism, 1988